 During running, much weight is put on the shoes of the heavy runners, so they should be made of high-quality materials, which make them durable.
 AHAR rubber, TPU overlays, the EVA or Phylon midsole, synthetic overlays make the shoe durable so that it lasts longer.

-If you are a fan of long-distance running or a marathon is on the horizon, it means that you need another pair of running shoes.
+If you are a fan of long-distance running, it means that you need another pair of running shoes.
 The main key consideration is your pronation.
 However, there are other factors you should take into account.

 – Speed & Comfort